Bartozzz/bartozzz.github.io/about.md

     <div class="about-content post">
       <p>I have excellent knowledge of front-end development.
 I’m comfortable in new technologies such as CSS Modules, CSS Preprocessors, PostCSS, Javascript inline styling as well as build tools such as Gulp and Webpack.
 I am confident in understanding documentation when introducing a new framework or library.</p>

       <p>Beyond front-end, I am passionate about creating robust, scalable, and secure systems.
 As a fullstack developer, I can integrate user-facing elements with server side logic.
 I adhere to the best infosec and devops practices.
-I always build reusable back-end code and libraries for future use.</p>
+I always write reusable code and libraries.</p>

       <ul>
         <li>I am passionate about developing creative tools that help create stunning content.</li>